Chennaipy/website/content/pages/mailing-list-guidelines.md

 mailing list.
 If you have any questions about it, please post it in the list itself :)

-At ChennaiPy, we are not very stringent on these practices but it is something that is good to cultivate as we become better developers since almost all of the major projects use them as their main line of communication.
+At Chennaipy, we are not very stringent on these practices but it is something that is good to cultivate as we become better developers since almost all of the major projects use them as their main line of communication.